hgwood/craql/README.md

 data-manipulation-specific programming language.
 SQL is also very often already part of the stack anyway!

+> ⚠ I'm referring to SQL, not PL/SQL or PL/pgSQL.

 ## How does it work?

 - Tables are defined using SQL migration files, as usual for a typical business app.
 - Business operations are written as SQL functions.
-- HTTP endpoints are written as SQL functions.
+- HTTP endpoints are also written as SQL functions.
 Since the database does talk HTTP, these are not actual endpoints, only functions that accept an HTTP request-like data structure and return an HTTP response-like data structure.
 - A tiny, generic Node.js web server exposes those SQL functions as actual HTTP